 This scripting language is also free, further cementing its place as a key programming language for the web age.
 Learning PHP can be a great way to expand your horizons and find work as a web developer.

 Known as Structured Query Language, SQL is one of the most commonly used database languages and is used in back-end development.

 SQL is used to manage and update your database.
-It is robust, well-documented, and offers developers a great way to manage data.
+It is robust, well-documented, and offers developers who understand SQL database documentation, etc., a great way to manage data.